-Alzheimer’s disease (AD) is a degenerative disease, in which parts of the brains cease to function and die.
+Alzheimer’s disease (AD) is a degenerative disease, in which parts of the brain cease to function and die.
 The symptoms include forgetfulness, personality changes, disorientation and loss of speech.
-The disease is irreversible and the patient’s dementia sometimes sets in rapidly.
+The disease is irreversible and sometimes the patient’s dementia sets in rapidly.

 People whose father, mother, brother or sister has Alzheimer’s disease, have a higher risk of getting the disease themselves too.

 Dementia due to Alzheimer’s disease develops gradually and worsens slowly.
 Forgetfulness is the most striking symptom.
 Processing new information doesn’t work anymore and problems arise with reading, talking, writing and calculating.
 Furthermore, other cognitive functions (the ability to think, judge and understand) get lost.
 Acting independently and taking initiatives are hampered and drop below the former level.
 The patient often becomes disoriented in time and/or place and loses social skills.

 About half of Alzheimer’s patients suffer from delusions: beliefs that don’t match reality.
 These are usually suspiciously touched.
 For example, the patient may think that he or she has been cheated or robbed by his or her partner or caregiver.
 Sometimes, the patient is hallucinating and sees or hears things that are not there.

 People with Alzheimer’s disease have specific problems with everyday activities, which, for example, are performed more and more clumsy.
 At the same time, the current social contact will continue for a long time, which could give outsiders the false impression that everything is fine.